 |Copy of Data Act||How do I obtain a copy of the Data Act?|

 The Data Act covers information brokers and other persons who maintain computerized data that includes personal information.
 An information broker, for a fee, collects, assembles, evaluates, compiles, reports, transmits, transfers or communicates other individuals’ information primarily to third parties.
 The definition of “person” is broad.
 It includes individuals and business entities.
-It also includes Maine government agencies, the University of Maine System, the Maine Community College System, Maine Maritime Academy, and private colleges and universities.
+It also includes Maine government agencies, municipalities, school administrative units, the University of Maine System, the Maine Community College System, Maine Maritime Academy, and private colleges and universities.

 The Data Act prohibits an unauthorized person from releasing or using an individual’s personal information acquired through a data security breach. [back to top]